 That’s OK, we have answers.
 Read our FAQs below or call +1 (503) 676-6795 to ask us any questions you have about traveling with Backpacker.
 We're here 8am-5pm weekdays, 9am-1pm Saturday PST.

-This is a moderately difficult hiking adventure.
-We'll sleep in hotels and lodges each night.
-On the trail we will carry a day pack with water and daily supplies, while the rest of our luggage is transferred between hotels and lodges.
-We’ll follow well-maintained paths but sometimes go off-trail.
-We'll average 5 to 7 hours of walking per day.
-While this hike is ideal for all skill levels, previous hiking experience is helpful and we strongly recommend that all participants have a good level of fitness and overall health.
+This is considered a moderate hiking adventure.
+You will be carrying a day pack each day, with your own water and daily supplies, while the rest of our luggage is transferred by vehicle between hotels and lodges.
+We’ll follow well-maintained paths but sometimes go off-trail, and sleep in hotels and lodges every night.
+On this adventure there will be an average of 5-7 hours of walking per day.
+We strongly recommend that participants have a good level of fitness and are well prepared.
+While this trek is ideal for all skill levels, some hiking experience would also be of benefit.

-We recommend arriving in Chamonix, France on or before Saturday, September 7, 2019 , giving you plenty of time to acclimate, relax and refresh before the adventure begins.
-We recommend flying into the Geneva Airport (GVA) in Geneva, Switzerland, and transferring via train or airport shuttle to Chamonix.
-Our trip ends on September 19, 2019.
-Included in the trip cost is a private Modern Adventure group transfer to the Nice Côte d'Azur Airport (NCE) in Nice, France.
-Your onward flight from NCE should depart no sooner than 1pm on September 19, 2019.
+We recommend arriving in Chamonix, France before Sunday, September 5, 2021 giving you plenty of time to acclimate, relax and refresh before the adventure begins.
+There are several options for arrival airports including the Geneva Airport (GVA) and the Chambery Airport (CMF) and transferring via train or airport shuttle to Chamonix.
+This adventure ends on Thursday, September 16, 2021.
+On our last day, Modern Adventure will organize a complimentary group transfer to the Nice Côte d'Azur Airport (NCE) in Nice, France.
+Your flight should depart no sooner than 1pm.

-Prices are based on double occupancy - if you would like to be paired up with a roommate you should choose ‘single-willing-to-share’ at check out.
-Modern Adventure will pair you up with a roommate of the same gender to share a tent and lodge accommodations with.
-If you are a solo traveler and want to have your own accommodations, a $800 supplement will apply at checkout – these spots are very limited due to the type of accommodations on our adventure and are available on a first-come, first-serve basis (See our Terms and Conditions for full details).
+Prices are based on double occupancy - if you would like to be paired up with a roommate you should choose ‘Single-willing-to-share’ at check out.
+Modern Adventure will pair you up with a roommate of the same gender to share a tent & lodge accommodations with.
+If you are a solo traveler and want to have your own accommodations, a $1,200 supplement will apply at checkout – these spots are very limited due to the type of accommodations on our adventure and are available on a first-come, first-serve basis.

 US citizens do not require a visa to visit France, however are required to show a valid US passport.
 It is recommended that your passport is valid for six months after your travels are over.
 For citizens of other countries, please check with the French Embassy or Consulate for information and requirements.

-You may cancel on or before June 4, 2019 and receive a full refund minus a $500 per-person service fee.
-If you cancel between June 5 and July 9, 2019 there is a 50% cancellation fee.
-On or after July 10, 2019 there is a 100% cancellation fee.
-We highly recommend purchasing travel insurance as we are not able to make exceptions to this policy in cases family/medical emergency or cases of the trip being cancelled (See our Terms and Conditions for full details).
+You may cancel on or before May 8, 2021 and receive a full refund minus a $500 per-person service fee.
+If you cancel on or after May 9, 2021 there is a 50% cancellation fee.
+On or after July 7, 2021 there is a 100% cancellation fee.
+We highly recommend purchasing travel insurance as we are not able to make exceptions to this policy in cases family/medical emergency or cases of the trip being canceled (see our Terms and Conditions for full details).